itskingori/itskingori.github.io/about/index.md

 I'm **King'ori J. Maina** _(Job King'ori Maina)_ and I usually go under the alias _itsmrwave_.
-Sometimes, I use these aliases to _'rant'_ [here][twitter], play around with code [here][github] ... occasionally share informative [here][googleplus].
+Sometimes, I use these aliases to _'rant'_ [here][twitter], play around with code [here][github] ... occasionally share informative stuff [here][googleplus].

 Like my life, this (the entire collective), is a draft and probably will always